stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

     .build();
 ```

-The memory properties specifies a texture using device memory that can be written to and sampled from:
+The memory properties specify a texture on the hardware that can be written to and sampled from:

 ```java
 var props = new MemoryProperties.Builder<VkImageUsage>()